helm/community/proposals/security-mitigation.md

-# Proposal: Security Mitigation File
+# Proposal: Security Mitigation Standard

-## What is a security mitigation file and what problem it is solving?
+## What is a security mitigation standard and what problem it is solving?

-* [Security Mitigation file](https://github.com/jfrog/chartcenter/blob/master/docs/security-mitigation.yaml) was developed at JFrog Community for the
-[Chartcenter](https://chatcenter.io) which is a free Helm chart central repository that was built to help the Helm community find immutable, secure, and reliable charts and have a single source of truth to proxy all the charts from one location.
+* There was no easy way for chart authors to share security mitigation information, chart users not able to read about CVEs present in charts.
+To fix this broken communication between authors and consumers the security mitigation standard was developed.
-* Security Mitigation file is a way for the chart maintainer to add notes which can be read on [Chartcenter](https://chatcenter.io) UI or in `security-mitigation.yaml` file directly so chart users can benefit from understanding the status of vulnerabilities present in the charts.
+* Proposed [Security Mitigation file](https://github.com/jfrog/chartcenter/blob/master/docs/security-mitigation.yaml) is a way for the chart maintainer to add security mitigation notes for CVEs.
 * It would also allow chart maintainers to be more transparent with their charts CVEs.

+## Is it open source?
+Can others benefit from this file?

+* This is an open standard.
+* [Chartcenter](https://chartcenter.io) currently captures the data and other hubs as ArtifactHub, Kubapps can proxy this information from there or use `security-mitigation.yaml` file directly from charts as well and use that information to evolve their UIs.
+* Cloud Native community can really benefit from it, and it can become a part of the new [Open Source Security Foundation](https://openssf.org) too.

 ## Why should this be part of a Helm chart?

 * It shows CVEs of docker images used in the charts.
-* CVEs can be docker and chart level or both.
+* CVEs can be docker or chart level or both.

-## Does this belong in a Helm chart?
-This is not even documented on helm's website

-* It should belong to the chart as it covers security issues related to the chart.
+* It should be part to the chart as it covers security issues related to the chart.
-* It is a new standard JFrog is trying to promote to the Kubernetes community via [Chartcenter](https://chatcenter.io), which has data for 30k+ charts, and many charts have security issues, chart users need to be aware of what they are installing into their Kubernetes clusters.

-## Is it open source?
-Can others benefit from this file?

-* Yes, it is open source.
-* Cloud Native community can benefit from it, and it can become a part of the new [Open Source Security Foundation](https://openssf.org)

 ## Security mitigation spec